 All jokes aside, you will need to decide between a microinverter solar system or a string inverter solar system when it comes to choosing the right equipment for your energy needs.

-At Penrith Solar, we only deal in microinverters for the solar systems that we install.
-However, we feel it’s important to give you an honest comparison between microinverters and string inverters so that you make the decision that’s right for you.
-Sometimes a string inverter system is a better fit for your needs.
-We’ve helped many customers make decisions like this.
+At Penrith Solar, we install microinverters for most of our solar systems.
+We feel it’s important to give you an transparent comparison between microinverters and string inverters so that you make the decision that’s right for you.
+Sometimes a string system is perfect for your needs.

 In this article, you will learn:

 We want you to be satisfied with your choice.
 How will you choose between a microinverter system and a string inverter system?
-We’re here to help you with an unbiased look at the two systems!
+We’re here to help you with a transparent look at the two systems.
 So, let’s talk about the two types of inverters.

 What Are Solar Microinverters?

-Independent Operation: Because each solar panel has its own microinverter, the energy that each panel produces can be outputted to the home directly.
-In a string inverter system, the panels work a little like Christmas lights and much like a string of Christmas lights, when one goes down the entire system suffers.
+Independent Operation: Because each solar panel has its own microinverter, the power that each panel produces can be outputted to the home directly.
+In a string inverter system, the panels work a little like Christmas lights and much like a string of Christmas lights, when one goes out the others are affected.
+All the solar panels drop to match the weakest link.

 This isn’t the case with microinverters.
-In a microinverter solar system, each panel works on its own.
+In a microinverter solar system, each panel works on its own with its own microinverter.
 There is no central point of failure.

 This is the biggest advantage of microinverters.
 The efficiency of the overall system is divided, not centralised.